semgrep/semgrep-docs/docs/contributing/contributing-rules.md

 - The use of weak encryption: <LinkToRegistryRule ruleId="go.lang.security.audit.crypto.use_of_weak_rsa_key.use-of-weak-rsa-key" />
 - Disabled security feature in a configuration: <LinkToRegistryRule ruleId="javascript.angular.security.detect-angular-sce-disabled.detect-angular-sce-disabled" />
 - Hardcoded secrets that use a constant value `"..."`: <LinkToRegistryRule ruleId="javascript.jose.security.jwt-hardcode.hardcoded-jwt-secret" />
-- Rules which leverage `taint mode sources` which indicate sources that can come from an attacker.
-Such as HTTP `POST`, `GET`, `PUT`, `DELETE` request values.
+- Rules that leverage `taint mode sources` which indicate sources that can come from an attacker.
+Such as HTTP `POST`, `GET`, `PUT`, and `DELETE` request values.
 For example: <LinkToRegistryRule ruleId="javascript.express.security.audit.express-open-redirect.express-open-redirect" />

 ```
 likelihood: HIGH